praveen230701244/praveen230701244/README.md

 ## 🚀 About Me
 - 🌱 Currently learning and Participating in Events
 - 🔭 Building: AI-based Lost & Found System
-- 🎯 Goal: Crack product-based companies

 ---